 Our blog this week focuses on something that parents of teenagers can rightly be very concerned about; sexting.
 Sexting is the sending or receiving of sexually explicit or sexually suggestive messages, images or videos.
 Sexting usually happens in a very immediate way via text, email, video, or instant messaging.
 Teenagers usually engage in sexting […]

-How to Spot the Signs of Cyberbullying
+How to Spot the Signs of Cyberbullying?

-Cyberbullying and its continued rise is a growing concern to parents and teachers throughout the country.
-Ireland’s Special Rapporteur on Child Protection, Dr Geoffrey Shannon has recently said that cyberbullying is ‘one of the biggest challenges facing Irish schools’ and has called for stronger legislation to protect children in relation to this specific type […]
+Spot the Signs of Cyberbullying – Cyberbullying and its continued rise is a growing concern to parents and teachers throughout the country.
+Ireland’s Special Rapporteur on Child Protection, Dr Geoffrey Shannon has recently said that cyberbullying is ‘one of the biggest challenges facing Irish schools’ and has called for stronger legislation to protect children […]

 Snapchat Parents Guide